dpcook/scrna_seq_workshop_2018/notebooks/00_getting_started.md

 mindlessly flipping from plot to plot, waiting for something to jump out at you.

-  - What cell types exist in PBMCs? \*What are the proportions of each cell type?
+  - What cell types exist in PBMCs? +What are the proportions of each cell type?
   - What genes are unique markers for each population?
   - Can we identify phenotypic plasticity within certain cell types?